daipayan-bhowal/SNRParser/README.md

-# Stackless Non-Recursive(SNR) Parser: A Dynamic Programming-based parser which is stackless and non-recursive in nature that is designed for parsing C Programming language grammer
+# Stackless Non-Recursive(SNR) Parser: A Dynamic Programming-based parser which is stackless and non-recursive in nature that is designed for parsing C Programming Language

 ## Definitions